IBM/unitxt/docs/docs/demo.rst

 ==============
 Explore Unitxt
 ==============
-Explore the exisiting assets in Unitxt catalog and generate your prompt.
+Explore the existing assets in Unitxt catalog and generate your prompt.

 .. raw:: html